|

 not a good idea...
 Sort of like running your car close

 to it's red-line at full throttle.
+Many mechanical and

 automatic movement watches have endured long